trinat25/analytics-assessment/Exploratory Data Analysis.md

     - 1.29% of impressions are in negative (about 130 of the 9,999 rows impacted)
     - Increase in margin of error.
 This can widen confidence intervals and increase the margin of error, leading to less precise parameter estimates in your predictive model.
     - Method used , replace with 0 , ignore rows with negative impressions or replace values with median.
   - estimated_size only contain small and medium, good to check if the dataset should also have large job size before commencing.
+  - No data available for 23 hour time_of_post

 ### Step 3 Exploration
 - Target Variable (accepted)